Fear and Loathing in Las Vegas (film): Casting

 The lead actors undertook extraordinary preparations for their respective roles.
 Del Toro gained more than 45 pounds (18 kg) in nine weeks before filming began, eating 16 donuts a day, and extensively researched Acosta's life.
 In the spring of 1997, Depp moved into the basement of Thompson's Owl Farm home and lived there for four months, doing research for the role as well as studying Thompson's habits and mannerisms.
 The actor went through Thompson's original manuscript, mementos and notebooks that he kept during the actual trip.
 Depp remembers, "He saved it all.
 Not only is [the book] true, but there's more.
 And it was worse."
 Depp even traded his car for Thompson's red Chevrolet Caprice convertible, known to fans as The Great Red Shark, and drove it around California during his preparation for the role.
 Many of the costumes that Depp wears in the film are genuine articles of clothing that Depp borrowed from Thompson, and the writer himself shaved Depp's head to match his own natural male pattern baldness.
 Other props, such as Duke's cigarette filter (a TarGard Permanent Filter System), Hawaiian shirts, hats, a patchwork jacket, a silver medallion (given to him by Oscar Acosta) and IDs, belonged to Thompson.

+Gilliam decades later described the filming of Thompson's brief cameo in the movie as a "horrible" experience due to the latter's frequent need to "be the center of attention".